hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 This VBAprogram has developed based on "ZeroInstall BrowserDriver for VBA" (@kabkabkab) and changed the connection from CDP to WebDriverBidi with a WebSocket connection.
 I created this in hopes of making it possible to detect Events using SeleniumVBA(@GCuser99).

+I am pushing the limits of VBA to resolve the instabilities caused by DOM manipulation and asynchronous communication inherent in modern SPAs like React and Vue.js.

 **[Operation explanation]**

 **Left side of button**